cockroachdb/docs/v2.1/orchestrate-cockroachdb-with-kubernetes-multi-region.md

 Feature | Description
 --------|------------
 instance | A physical or virtual machine.
-In this tutorial, you'll create GKE instances and join them into three separate Kubernetes clusters from your local workstation.
+In this tutorial, you'll run instances as part of three independent Kubernetes clusters, each in a different region.
 [pod](http://kubernetes.io/docs/user-guide/pods/) | A pod is a group of one of more Docker containers.
 In this tutorial, each pod will run on a separate instance and include one Docker container running a single CockroachDB node.
-You'll start with 3 pods and grow to 4.
+You'll start with 3 pods in each region and grow to 4.
 [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) | A StatefulSet is a group of pods treated as stateful units, where each pod has distinguishable network identity and always binds back to the same persistent storage on restart.
 StatefulSets are considered stable as of Kubernetes version 1.9 after reaching beta in version 1.5.
 [persistent volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) | A persistent volume is a piece of networked storage (Persistent Disk on GCE, Elastic Block Store on AWS) mounted into a pod.
 The lifetime of a persistent volume is decoupled from the lifetime of the pod that's using it, ensuring that each CockroachDB node binds back to the same storage on restart.<br><br>This tutorial assumes that dynamic volume provisioning is available.
 When that is not the case, [persistent volume claims](http://kubernetes.io/docs/user-guide/persistent-volumes/#persistentvolumeclaims) need to be created manually.
-[CSR](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/) | A CSR, or Certificate Signing Request, is a request to have a TLS certificate signed by a Kubernetes cluster's built-in CA. As each pod is created, it issues a CSR for the CockroachDB node running in the pod, which must be manually checked and approved.
-The same is true for clients as they connect to the cluster.
 [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) | RBAC, or Role-Based Access Control, is the system Kubernetes uses to manage permissions within the cluster.
 In order to take an action (e.g., `get` or `create`) on an API resource (e.g., a `pod`), the client must have a `Role` that allows it to do so.

 ### Limitations

-{% include {{ page.version.version }}/orchestration/kubernetes-limitations.md %}
+#### Kubernetes version

+Kubernetes 1.8 or higher is required.

 #### Exposing DNS servers